Carmountside Primary Academy

 - This type of support is available for any child who has specific gaps in their understanding of a subject/area of learning.

-- Specialist SEN support (which means that your child has been identified by the class teacher/SENCo as needing some extra specialist support in school from a professional outside of the school (of less than 20 hours in school).
+- Specialist SEN support (which means that your child has been identified by the class teacher/SENCo as needing some extra specialist support in school from a professional outside of the school.
 This may be from:

 - Local Authority central services such as the ASD Outreach Team or Sensory Service ( for students with a hearing or visual need)